-AMI Flash Memory Utility
+Award Flash Memory Utility

-This utility lets you erase the system BIOS stored on a Flash Memory chip on the mainboard, and lets you copy an updated version of the BIOS to the chip.
+This utility enables you to erase the system BIOS stored on a Flash Memory chip on the mainboard, and lets you copy an updated version of the BIOS to the chip.
 Proceed with caution when using this program.
 If you erase the current BIOS and fail to write a new BIOS, or write a new BIOS that is incorrect, your system will malfunction.
 Refer to Chapter 3, Using BIOS for more information.